-The draft Plan has recently been submitted to an independent Examiner, who checked it for legal compliance and made a recommendation that it should go to referendum, subject to certain minor modifications being made.
+The draft Plan was been submitted to an independent Examiner, who checked it for legal compliance and made a recommendation that it should go to referendum, subject to certain minor modifications being made.

 Margaret Palmer (Chair, Barnack Neighbourhood Plan Working Group)